How Internal Consultants Support Change Management

-This article includes an overview of internal consulting and a look at how internal consultants support change management.
-The first part is written by Dr. William Trotter, previous managing director of the Association of Internal Management Consultants, and looks at the role of internal consultants.
-The second part is written by Tim Creasey, Prosci's Chief Innovation Officer, focusing on the role of internal consultants in supporting effective change management implementation.
+This blog includes an overview of internal consulting and a look at how internal consultants support change management.
+The first part looks at the role of internal consultants, and the second part focuses on the role of internal consultants in supporting effective change management implementation.

-By Dr. William Trotter, Previously Managing Director of the Association of Internal Management Consultants
+By Dr. William Trotter, Former Managing Director of the Association of Internal Management Consultants)

 Our working definition is that an internal consultant (IC) is any individual/group which serves internal clients in an advisory capacity, including: